 Our programme offers a first-rate foundation for research students, both from Sweden and abroad, who wish to reconsider literature's role in the construction, interrogation and revision of a nation's culture and identity.
-It is also an excellent preparation for students who wish to continue on to doctoral studies.
+It is also excellent preparation for students who wish to continue with doctoral studies.

-combine course work with research training and conducting your own research work in the form of a Master's thesis
+- Combine course work with research training and conduct your own research work in the form of a Master's thesis.

 Since a PhD education is a distinct possibility in your future, you would value coming in close contact with current research and prominent researchers in your field, and developing your skills as an independent researcher.

 The programme leads to a Master of Arts (120 credits) with English as the main field of study.
 After one year of study, it may also be possible to obtain a Master of Arts (60 credits).

 All specialisations of this programme